Buying a condo? Check out the reserve fund

 Condo fees seem crazily low or high?

-If the condo’s maintenance fees seem surprisingly low, this might mean the reserve fund isn’t being funded adequately.
+If the condo’s maintenance fees seem surprisingly low, this might mean the condo reserve fund isn’t being funded adequately.
 If it seems too good to be true, it probably is!
 And on the flip side, if the condo fees are weirdly high, this also points to a problem with the reserve fund.
-It’s likely that it wasn’t managed well in the past, and now they’re trying to catch up.
+It’s possible that it wasn’t managed well in the past, and now they’re trying to catch up.
 Even mortgage lenders look at this, and they might not want to give you a mortgage for a property that has an unusually high condo fee.

 Want to chat more about buying a condo?